knative/func/templates/springboot/cloudevents/README.md

 Welcome to your new Function project!

-This sample project contains a single function based on Spring Cloud Function: `functions.CloudFunctionApplication.uppercase()`, which returns the uppercase of the data passed via CloudEvents.
+This sample project contains a single function based on Spring Cloud Function: `echo.EchoFunction`, which returns an echo of the data passed via CloudEvents.

 ## Local execution